 Springboard Project (ennis)

 The Springboard Project supports children and families living in Ennis.
 It provides emotional, practical and advice support individually to parents and children and through groups.
 Families can refer directly to the project for support or be referred by other agencies.
+A parent and toddler group is also run in the Springboard premises at 8 Harmony Row each Wednesday at 10am to 12pm.

 Parenting Support & Assesment